dibyendumajumdar/programming/paxos.md

 ### Phase 1 - select a proposer

 In the first phase, a proposer generates its next proposal number `n`, and sends a `prepare` message to all processes.
 The processes receiving the `prepare` message are called `acceptors`.
 The `prepare` message is a request that:

-   a) The acceptor promise to not accept proposals less than proposal number `n`.
+1. The acceptor promise to not accept proposals less than proposal number `n`.

    > This prevents acceptors from accepting proposals from older proposers.

-   b) The acceptor return the highest proposal number less than `n` that the `acceptor` ever accepted and the accepted `value`.
+2. The acceptor return the highest proposal number less than `n` that the `acceptor` ever accepted and the accepted `value`.

    > This request enables the `proposer` to learn of a previous consensus `value` - and allows Paxos to handle failures of `proposers`.

-      > Each process is required to remember, despite crashes, the highest proposal number it ever accepted, along with its associated value.
+   > Each process is required to remember, despite crashes, the highest proposal number it ever accepted, along with its
+     associated value.

    > Each process is also required to remember the max proposal number `n` it ever responded to.

 On receiving a `prepare` request each process must do following;

-   a) If the proposal number `n` in the `prepare` request is less than a proposal number already promised then ignore it.
+1. If the proposal number `n` in the `prepare` request is less than a proposal number already promised then ignore it.

    > This enables processes to reject `prepare` messages from older proposers.
-It might be beneficial to reject rather than ignore such a request so that the `proposer` gets to know it is out of date, but this is not required by Paxos.
+It might be beneficial to reject rather than
+     ignore such a request so that the `proposer` gets to know it is out of date, but this is not required by Paxos.

-   b) Otherwise, reply with a promise to never accept any proposal less than `n`.
-And include the last accepted proposal
-      number and its value, if this process has ever accepted a value.
+2. Otherwise, reply with a promise to never accept any proposal less than `n`.
+And include the last accepted proposal number and its value, if this process has ever accepted a value.

    > It follows that this must be a proposal less than `n`.
-Note that an `acceptor` is free to respond to a new `proposer` with higher `n`.)
+Note that an `acceptor` is free to respond to a new `proposer`
+     with higher `n`.)

 ### Phase 2 - select a value

-   a) The `proposer` must obtain promises from a majority of processes, else has to abandon the proposal.
+1. The `proposer` must obtain promises from a majority of processes, else has to abandon the proposal.

-      > The `proposer` may only hear back from `acceptors` if its proposal number `n` was greater than any proposal already submitted.
+   > The `proposer` may only hear back from `acceptors` if its proposal number `n` was greater than any proposal
+     already submitted.
 It may use a timeout to avoid waiting indefinitely.

-   b) If any promise response contains previously accepted proposal number/value then the `proposer` must use the
-      value of the highest such proposal number, instead of the value it originally wanted to get agreement on.
+2. If any promise response contains previously accepted proposal number/value then the `proposer` must use the value of the highest such proposal number, instead of the value it originally wanted to get agreement on.

    > This is how Paxos ensures that a new `proposer` learns of the last consensus value.
-Because the promises are from a majority, it follows that at least one response will have the last known consensus value and the highest proposal number seen prior to `n`.
+Because the promises
+     are from a majority, it follows that at least one response will have the last known consensus value and the highest proposal number seen prior to `n`.

-   c) If none of the promises contained a proposal number / value then the proposer should propose the value it wanted
+3. If none of the promises contained a proposal number / value then the proposer should propose the value it wanted to.
-      to.

-   d) Proposer now broadcasts the chosen value and proposal number to all processes in an `accept` message.
+4. Proposer now broadcasts the chosen value and proposal number to all processes in an `accept` message.

-   e) Processes that receive `accept` message must accept the proposal and the value iif they have not promised to
-      ignore proposal number `n`.
+5. Processes that receive `accept` message must accept the proposal and the value iif they have not promised to ignore proposal number `n`.
 They must store the accepted value and proposal number in persistent storage before replying.

-   f) Once the proposer receives an ack to its `accept` message from a majority of processes it can consider the value
+6. Once the proposer receives an ack to its `accept` message from a majority of processes it can consider the value chosen.
-      chosen.